symonb/symonb.github.io/docs/math/filters/filters_theory.md

 [![image](images/Zrzut%20ekranu%202022-11-22%20140731.png)](images/Zrzut%20ekranu%202022-11-22%20140731.png){:class="img-responsive"}

-In real-life scenarios, we usually deal with continuous systems that we can sample at some frequency (with different sensors), then perform a digital control loop on it to achieve desired control signals (discrete values for sampled inputs), and at the end send these control signals as continuous signals (with DAC _Digital to Analog Converter_) to our analogue plant.
+In real-life scenarios, we usually deal with continuous systems that we can sample at some frequency (with different sensors), then perform a digital control loop on it to achieve desired control signals (discrete values for sampled inputs), and at the end send these control signals as continuous signals (with DAC _Digital to Analog Converter_) to our analog plant.
 During the designing process, we want to see how our plant behaves and responds to different input signals (to accurately design the controller or to understand its properties).
 To do so we need to discretize our system and then perform analyses with digital signals or design a digital controller.
-Since it is impossible to match analogue prototypes with digital versions perfectly, there are a few methods of discretization.
+Since it is impossible to match analog prototypes with digital versions perfectly, there are a few methods of discretization.
 Each one gives a slightly (sometimes more than slightly) different final transform function (in $z$ domain):

 - Impulse invariance
 - Zero-Order-Hold